micro-ROS/micro_ros_setup/README.md

 # Supported platforms

-This package is the **official build system for micro-ROS**.
-It provides tools and utils to crosscompile micro-ROS with just the common ROS 2 tools for these platforms:
+This package provides tools and utils to crosscompile micro-ROS with just the common ROS 2 tools for the following platforms platforms. micro-ROS [components for each platform](#standalone-build-system-tools) are available an they are the preferred option.

 | RTOS                                                                                                                | Platform                                                                                                                                                                                 | Version                      | Example                      | Recommended Alternative                                                                                                                |
 | ------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------- | ---------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |